-To serve as a mentor, one implicitly endorses the ethics of caring (Gilligan, 1982).
-This is because as a mentor, the faculty member must focus on the importance of responsibility, concern and relationship with the mentee.
-Their responsibility is the development and growth of mentee.
-To facilitate the mentee’s growth and development, they have to put the mentee’s concerns near the top of their priority, which is enhanced by having a strong personal relationship with their mentor.
+When acting as a mentor, we implicitly endorses the ethics of caring (Gilligan, 1982).
+Given that our ultimate responsibility as a mentor is the development and growth of others.
+We must focus on the responsibilities, concerns, and relationships with our mentees.
+We have to put the mentee’s concerns near the top of our own priorities to effectively facilitate the mentee’s growth and development, and this is often enhanced by having a strong personal relationship between built upon trust and care (Murphy, 2019).

-An ethic of care is an on-going relational process.
-A caring relationship is not an ethic of abstract principles or universals leading to the ideal of individual autonomy through cognitive rationality, but rather as one concerned with the primacy of building healthy relationships set in the concreteness of each moral situation and using all of one’s capabilities to arrive at actions that enhance both the one or ones cared for and the one or ones caring.
-The one caring apprehends the other’s reality, feeling what he or she feels as nearly as possible.
-This means preserving the uniqueness of human encounters since so much depends on the subjective experience of those involved in ethical encounters and conditions (that) are rarely sufficiently similar to warrant ignoring context and using abstract universals.
+An ethic of care (Gilligan, 1982), is an on-going relational process.
+A caring relationship is not an ethic of abstract principles or universals leading to the ideal of individual autonomy through cognitive rationality.
+Rather it is one concerned with the primacy of building healthy relationships set in the concreteness of each moral situation, using our capabilities to arrive at actions that enhance both the ones cared for, as well as ourselves.
+As mentors, we apprehend the other’s reality, feeling what he or she feels as nearly as possible.
+This means preserving the uniqueness of our encounters since so much depends on the subjective experience of each of us involved in ethical encounters and conditions (that) are rarely sufficiently similar to warrant ignoring context and using abstract universals.

 All ethically caring relationships involve engrossment, displacement of motivation, commitment, and confirmation.
-Engrossment means meeting the other or others as one-caring, as totally as possible for the entire time during which the caring encounter takes place.
-Displacement of motivation means stepping out of one’s personal frame of reference and into the other’s.
-Although there may be legal or formal constraints placed on the relationship, such as the teacher-student relationship, they do not displace or weaken the caring relationship.
-Commitment requires steadfastness to the relationship, even in difficult times, by both the one caring and the one cared for.
-And confirmation asks the one caring to see the one cared for as he or she sees himself or herself in the most positive light, what potentially might be.
-The caring relationship defines both individuals but it does not sacrifice either individual.
-Rather, caring is serving the growth and development of the other and one’s self at the same time.
+Engrossment occurs when we, the mentor, accepts the mentee as they are: caring, as totally as possible for the duration of the mentoring relationship, which can range from a semester to an entire career, and perhaps long into retirement.
+Displacement of motivation means we step out of our personal frame of reference and into the mentee’s.
+Although legal or formal constraints maybe placed on the relationship in educational institutions and professional organizations, the caring relationship is not displaced or weakened.
+Commitment is the steadfastness to the mentoring relationship, even in difficult times, by both the us (mentor) and them (mentee).
+Finally, confirmation requires we see the mentee see him or herself in the most positive light, including their potential.
+Caring is serving the growth and development of the other and ourself at the same time.

+Mentoring, Caring and Organizational Citizenship Behavior